A Sequence is a database object which generates integer sequence. We generally use it for populating numeric Primary Key columns.

 This query will give you the current value stored in your sequence.

 Points to be remembered: Before using any sequence it’s mandatory to initialize it first.
-If you will try to retrieve current value without initializing it then it will give you an error and we use NEXTVAL pseudo column to initialize a sequence as well as to retrieve next value of the sequence.
+If you will try to retrieve current value without initializing it then it will give you an error.
+We use NEXTVAL pseudo column to initialize a sequence as well as to retrieve next value of the sequence.
 This means after creating a sequence you have to execute the NEXTVAL query before the CURRVAL one.

 How To Populate Numeric Primary key column using a Sequence